 The organization video describes the regular or traditional church school approach using teachers and superintendents.
 It covers the traditional running of a church school program in a church, including volunteer teachers, each with a different age group.
 This video is 1 minute and 49 seconds long.✞

-The alternative video shows you how to improve your church school and increase your children's numbers, and your ministry's effectiveness.
-The organization video will show you how to change up to the new system and involve many more adults and children in the teaching process.
+The alternative video shows you how to improve your church school and increase your children's numbers and your ministry's effectiveness.
+The organization video will show you how to change the new system and involve many more adults and children in the teaching process.
 This video is 2 minutes long.✞

 This video is for teachers looking at the church school structures with a possible view to introducing a more effective alternative.
 Imagine that you had an "Alternative Sunday School Structure" in operation in your church.
 What difference would it make to